lmorchard/watchdog-proxy/README.md

 Development is currently done directly on Amazon Web Services.
 So, you'll need to [sign up for an account](https://aws.amazon.com/) or [request a Dev IAM account from Mozilla Cloud Operations](https://mana.mozilla.org/wiki/display/SVCOPS/Requesting+A+Dev+IAM+account+from+Cloud+Operations).
 (The latter is available only to Mozillians.)

 Optional: [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
-This gives you tools to work with AWS from the command line, which is very handy but not absolutely necessary.
+This gives you tools to work with AWS from the command line.

 Ensure [node.js 8.11.1](https://nodejs.org/en/) or newer is installed.